caktus/talks/all-things-open/2016/omgwtfamqp/slides.md

 POST requests to the endpoint.
 The first thing it does is try to pull two variables out of the POST: user and project.
 Obviously this could use more validation but for brevity just check that they are non-empty.
-The routing key is incoming.project.use.
+The routing key is incoming.project.user.
 We construct a small JSON encoded message and broadcast it over the exchange.
 Then we send back a 200 response.

 @@